 If you are a defined benefit member and you have reached your preservation age, you can transfer your Additional Account to an NGS TTR account and start a transition to retirement income stream.
-For more details on TTR please read our Transition to retirement guide and fact sheet Transition to retirement available at ngssuper.com.au/pds.

 Your defined benefit accounts cannot be transferred unless you receive approval from your Employer and the Trustee.
 Such a transfer will relinquish any future entitlement you have to a defined benefit and should be carefully considered before any such request is made.

 It is recommended that you seek professional advice from a licensed financial planner before making this decision.
 We offer low-cost tailored advice through NGS Financial Planning.
-To make an appointment phone us or complete the Financial planning enquiry form on our website at ngssuper.com.au/advice
+To make an appointment phone us or complete the Financial advice enquiry form on our website at ngssuper.com.au/advice